Frozen Pipes – How to Prevent and How to Fix

 Pipes that are most prone to freezing are ones that are located in unheated areas like crawl spaces, garages, and basements—or pipes from outdoor plumbing systems (hot tubs, sprinkler systems and pools).
 Also, pipes running through outside walls are more likely to freeze, especially if that wall is not insulated.
 Frozen pipes can expand, crack, and/or burst due to pressure in the line, causing potential flooding and serious damage to your plumbing system.
 The more preventative measures you take (and the earlier in the season), the safer your plumbing will be.
-Check out our other winterizing article for plumbing winterizing and other fall/winter prep homeowner must-do’s.
+Check out our other winterizing and frost-proof faucet posts for plumbing winterizing and other fall/winter prep homeowner must-do’s.
 And if you need a plumber, get a free, no-obligation quote from Billy.com.

 For more information about weatherizing your home, check out our other winterizing article.